SeisComP/scdlpicker/README.md

 # scdlpicker

 SeisComP/SeisBench interface to enable deep-learning (re)picking in SeisComP

+## Objective

-This is a simple deep learning repicker for SeisComP based on SeisBench.
+This is a simple deep learning (DL) repicker module for SeisComP based on SeisBench.

-Right now, DL-Repicker performs repicking of previously located events.
+Right now, the DL repicker module performs repicking of previously located events.
 In other words, it looks for picks at known or estimated times in seismograms and tries to determine accurate arrival times or even detect new arrivals.
 It does *not* work on continuous streams.

-DL-Repicker was written in Python and consists of three modules:
+The DL repicker is written in Python and consists of three modules:

 * `scdlpicker.client.py`